MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - Store container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
 > - Use [availability zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
 > - Use a template-based deployment using Terraform, Ansible, and others only.
 Make sure that all deployments are repeatable and traceable, and stored in a source code repo.
 Can be combined with GitOps.
-> - Adopt a [multi-region](/azure/aks/operator-best-practices-multi-region#plan-for-multiregion-deployment) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.
+> - Adopt a [multi-region](/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.

 ### Node pool design checklist

 > [!div class="checklist"]
+> - Use [multiple node pools](/azure/aks/use-multiple-node-pools) to support workloads that have different compute or storage demands.
 > - Keep the System node pool isolated from application workloads.
 > - Use dedicated node pools for infrastructure tools that require high resource utilization, such as Istio, or have a special scale or load behavior.
 > - Separate applications to dedicated node pools based on specific requirements.